-Now with the Four Horsewomen storyline finally kicking off Steve Orlando can begin to paying off all the building he has done with his run on thus far.
+Now with the Four Horsewomen storyline finally kicking off Steve Orlando can begin to pay off all the building he has done with his run on thus far.
 The first part of this Four Horsewomen storyline did not waste time as we saw Warmaster directly confront Wonder Woman.
 Additionally, the recruitment of Donna Troy to be the final member of Four Horsewomen also started in Wonder Woman #755.
-With Warmaster trying to stack the odds against Diana, Donna and the Amazons how will our heroes respond?
+With Warmaster trying to stack the odds against Diana, Donna, and the Amazons how will our heroes respond?
 Let’s find out with Wonder Woman #756.

 Writer: Steve Orlando

 Story Rating: 8 Night Girls out of 10

 Art Rating: 8 Night Girls out of 10

 Overall Rating: 8 Night Girls out of 10

 Synopsis: Warmaster demands Wonder Woman open the portal to Themyscira or else risk more people dying.
 Wonder Woman answers by kicking Warmaster in the face and taking the spear that has her pinned to the wall out of her shoulder.
 Wonder Woman punches Warmaster across the room and asks her if she wants to keep fighting.

 Within the Lasso of Persuasion Donna Troy fights Devastation and Armageddon, who are pissed Donna would not join the Four Horsewoman.
 Donna reminds the two that while she and Diana may not be on the best terms right now at the end of the day they are family.
 This pisses of Armageddon, whose family turned her into a tool.